uclibs/digitization-workflow/digitization-project-initiation.md

 understand what materials are well-suited for digitization projects.

-If your project is a **basic digitization project**, the first step is to complete the [Digital Collection Project Profile]{.underline}
+If your project is a **basic digitization project**, the first step is to complete the [Digital Collection Project Profile] (https://uclibs.github.io/digitization-workflow/digitization-project-profile/).
-\[link\].
 The Digital Content Team is available to consult and support the completion of the project profile.
 After this document is complete and verified by the digital content team, the project will be added to the digital collections workflow queue.
 The Digital Content Team